 The Practical Nursing Program prepares qualified individuals with critical thinking and professional practice skills needed to enter the field of practical nursing.
 The practical nursing graduate will be prepared to effectively communicate and collaborate with an interdisciplinary team.
 The graduate will implement findings from current evidence-based practice in provision of safe patient-centered care.
-The practical nursing graduate will be prepared to practice in a variety of healthcare environments and function as an integral member of the health care team.
+The practical nursing graduate will be prepared to practice in a variety of healthcare environments and function as an integral member of the health care team and demonstrate professional standards of practice.